confluentinc/librdkafka/INTRODUCTION.md

 limit, session/heartbeat timeouts, isolation level, acquire mode and offset reset) are broker/group settings and are not exposed by this client.

-Several classic-consumer properties do not apply to share consumers and are rejected or ignored — for example `partition.assignment.strategy`, `enable.auto.commit`, `auto.offset.reset` semantics, `isolation.level`, `enable.partition.eof`, `group.instance.id`, `group.remote.assignor`, and the
+Several regular-consumer properties do not apply to share consumers and are rejected or ignored — for example `partition.assignment.strategy`, `enable.auto.commit`, `auto.offset.reset` semantics, `isolation.level`, `enable.partition.eof`, `group.instance.id`, `group.remote.assignor`, and the